 At Surrey, we’re world leaders in hospitality and leisure management.
-We’re ranked 2nd in the UK by the Complete University Guide 2019 for events, hospitality, tourism and transport and in the top 10 globally by the QS World University Rankings 2019.
+We’re ranked 3rd in the UK by the Complete University Guide 2020 for hospitality, leisure, recreation and tourism and in the top 10 globally by the QS World University Rankings 2019.

 This course is unique in the UK and you’ll study through part-time distance learning, enabling you to gain an MSc while working in a managerial or professional role.

 What you will study

 This course has been designed to equip leaders in the hospitality, tourism and events sectors to prosper in a fast changing, complex environment.
 It will enable you to achieve an MSc qualification, irrespective of previous education, helping you address issues in your organisation while also going through a transformational experience both personally and professionally.

 Our MSc prepares leaders for the realities of doing business in the visitor economy.
 It includes activities to connect learners to peers, academics, researchers and industry leaders.

 It also features both in-class and online learning and you will have opportunities to put your theory to the test and develop knowledge, skills and behaviours as you apply the learning in your own organisation.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45 or 60 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes: